Sea Turtle Camp Hawaii

 What kind of community service will I be doing?

 At Sea Turtle Camp, service is the most rewarding part of our program, and we like to think of it as service learning.
-Everything we do at Sea Life Park, from working directly with live sea creatures to cleaning, feeding, and educating visitors sounds more like enjoyment than service!
+This program is focused on marine science and giving back through amazing volunteer efforts!
+We are stoked to be teaming up with local sea turtle conservation non-profits and zero-waste farms!
 We also participate in a large beach cleanup with Sustainable Coastlines and volunteer with Mālama i nā honu (Protect the Turtles), a non profit created to protect Hawaiian Green Sea Turtles.

 Does my child need to know how to swim to be able to attend this program?